Flu vs. Cold symptoms: Understanding the difference

 Common cold and flu FAQs

-Here are some frequently asked questions about cold vs. flu.
+Here are some frequently asked questions about the flu vs colds.

 What are the stages of a cold?